Vestry

 Gwen graduated from Bryn Mawr College in English and U. Cal Berkeley in Social Work.
 She did social work for DHHS, Kno-Wal-Lin Home Health, and Catholic Charities.
 She also taught in Christian schools.
 She has lived primarily in Mid-Coast Maine and Northern California.
 She is currently working on a novel.

-She was confirmed at St. Thomas in 1995; she has supervised and taught Sunday School, and is currently a lay reader and attends Bible Study and the Rector’s class.
+She was confirmed at St. Thomas in 1995; she has supervised and taught Sunday School, and is currently a lay reader and attends Bible Study.

 Formerly from Cardiff, Wales, Jacqueline came to the US when she was 20.
 She owned and operated Jacqueline of Wales, her own cosmetic store, in Concord, NH, where she did facials, applications and sold high-end cosmetics.
 She taught cosmetology classes at a local college.